Promatheusz/Promatheusz/README.md

 ## 👩‍💻 About Me

-Hi there!👋 I'm a student navigating the unknown path ahead.
-Honestly, I’m not entirely sure what I’m doing here — but I’m driven by curiosity and a desire to try things out, explore, and learn along the way.
+Hi there!👋 I am a student who discovers things as I go 🚀.
+Perfectionism is an illusion 🎭.
+That’s why I’m never sure what I’m doing 🤷‍♂️, but I’m driven by curiosity 🔍 and a love of learning 📚.
+I love creating and learning at the same time 💡✨.
+I’m a bit lazy 😅 because I tend to do the minimum amount of tasks every day, but despite that, I try to achieve what I have planned ✅

 ---